 “We encourage eligible students who just completed eighth through 11th grade to apply for Oklahoma’s Promise today,” said Chancellor Allison D. Garrett.
 “Since 1992, more than 100,000 Oklahomans have earned the Oklahoma’s Promise scholarship, helping them achieve the dream of higher education at a time when a college degree and an educated workforce have never been more valuable.”

 The Oklahoma’s Promise scholarship covers tuition at any public college or university in the state for up to five years until the completion of a bachelor’s degree or a maximum of 129 semester credit hours.
 It will also pay a portion of the tuition at an accredited Oklahoma private college or at public career technology centers for certain programs that are eligible for federal financial aid.
 The scholarship amount does not include fees, books, supplies, or room and board.

 Students enrolled in Oklahoma’s Promise must attend class regularly, take a 17-unit college preparatory curriculum, pass those courses with at least a 2.50 GPA and earn an overall GPA of at least 2.50 to be eligible for the scholarship.
 Students must also agree to stay out of serious trouble and avoid drugs and alcohol.

-Students must also meet certain income, academic, and conduct requirements while in college to receive and retain the scholarship.
+Students must also meet certain income, academic, and conduct requirements while in college or attending a public career technology center to receive and retain the scholarship.

 Oklahoma’s Promise is recognized by many as one of the nation’s best college access programs and is considered a model that emphasizes both academic preparation and financial support for college.
 For more information about Oklahoma’s Promise or to apply online, visit www.okpromise.org.
 Information is also available by emailing email@example.com or calling 800-858-1840.